-Non-Consensual Sexual Penetration: Any act of vaginal or anal penetration, however slight, by a person's penis, finger, other body part, or an object, or oral-genital contact, without consent.
+Non-Consensual Sexual Penetration: Any act of vaginal or anal penetration, however slight, by a person's penis, finger, other body part, or an object, or, regardless of whether penetration occurs, any oral-genital contact, without consent.

 Non-Consensual Sexual Contact: Any intentional touching of a person's breasts, buttocks, groin, genitals, or other intimate parts without consent.
 Touching may be over or under clothing and may include the respondent touching the complainant, the respondent making the complainant touch the respondent or another person, or the respondent making the complainant touch the complainant's own body.